Juan-Nathan/lightning-strike-eda/README.md

-# ⚡ NOAA Lightning Strikes: Exploratory Data Analysis
+# ⚡ Exploratory Data Analysis on Lightning Strike Data

 ⚠️ **IMPORTANT**: If you encounter an `Unable to render code block` error when trying to open `noaa_lightning_eda.ipynb` directly on the GitHub repository website, try downloading the file and opening it locally instead.

 ---

-This project performs **extensive exploratory data analysis** in Python on lightning strike datasets collected by the National Oceanic and Atmospheric Administration (NOAA).
+This project performs **extensive exploratory data analysis** in Python on lightning strike data collected by the National Oceanic and Atmospheric Administration (NOAA).
 The notebook involves:

 - Structuring data
 - Handling missing values